Worship Services are held every Sunday morning at 8:00 a.m. and 10:15 a.m.

 Communion is served on the first and third Sunday of each month and all festival Sundays.

-A picnic is held the fourth Sunday of June at the South Mountain Fairgrounds.
-By mid-June, our summer schedule begins with worship at 9:00 a.m.
-The fall schedule generally begins the Sunday after Labor Day and will resume Sunday, September 7.
+A picnic is held the fourth Sunday of June (June 28, 2015) at the South Mountain Fairgrounds.
+By mid-June (June 21, 2015), our summer schedule begins with worship at 9:00 a.m.
+The fall schedule generally begins the Sunday after Labor Day, and the two worship services resume.

 Sunday Church School ...

 Classes for children and adults are held Sunday mornings from 8:45 to 9:45 a.m.
 Children’s classes are organized according to age.
 Adult classes explore topics ranging from the Bible to everyday life.
 (There is "No" Sunday School during the summer schedule.)

 Trinity offers Christian education for every grade level, from preschool to Grade 12, and then two various classes for adults.

 - Toddlers are led by Phyllis Knouse in the nursery.

 - Preschoolers through Grade 5 join Audrey Ridinger and Josie Pelc, who teach the "Sparks" Sunday School curriculum in the Social Room.

 - Middle School Students (Grade 6 to 8) are currently participating in the "Siri-ous" Bible Study.
 They meet in the Adult Sunday School Room with Lisa Robey and Pastor Ben Siebert.